H211 Cities in History

 At the end of the course, students will:

-LO1.
-Distinguish what makes a research question historical, identifying the strengths and weaknesses of different approaches to a problem and of the possibilities and limits of various kinds of sources.
+- Distinguish what makes a historical research question in the field of urban studies, identifying the strengths and weaknesses of different approaches in urban history.

-LO2.
-Produce and refine such a question through the identification of, engagement with, and critique of existing historiography, using the conceptual tools of the module to reframe prior learning.
+- Formulate and refine their research question through the identification of, engagement with, and critique of existing urban historiography.

-LO3.
-Integrate material from a variety of sources, both primary and secondary, in order to explore a research question and hypothesis.
+- Integrate materials and information from a variety of sources, both primary and secondary, in order to pursue an urban history study based on an interdisciplinary awareness.

-LO4.
-Present the findings of the research in a way that demonstrates a capacity to think conceptually, while developing competency as a historian.
+- Present the findings of the research in a way that demonstrates a capacity to think conceptually about historical dynamics of cities, while developing competency as a historian.

 Scope and syllabus